Antoine Thomson d'Abbadie: Biography

 In 1818, the family relocated to France, where Antoine and his brother received a rigorous scientific education.
 (Note: The date of the move to France by the family is given as 1820 by some.)
 Antoine earned a bachelor's degree in Toulouse in 1827 and began studying law in Paris in 1829.

 On 21 February 1859, he married Virginie Vincent de Saint-Bonnet.
 He later settled in Hendaye where he acquired 250ha of land to construct a castle.
 He also served as the mayor of Hendaye from 1871 to 1875.

 D’Abbadie was made a Knight of the Legion of Honour on 27 September 1850 and later served as president of the French Academy of Sciences.
 Upon his death in 1897, he bequeathed the Abbadia estate and castle in Hendaye, generating an annual revenue of 40,000 francs, to the Academy of Sciences.
-This legacy came with the stipulation that the academy compile a catalog of 500,000 stars within fifty years.
+This legacy came with the stipulation that the academy compile a catalogue of 500,000 stars within fifty years.